ryanburda/buf-mark/docs/using_native_marks.md

 If marks work just fine, why should I use this plugin?

 Sometimes the simple solution is the best solution.
-The keymap above acomplishes what most people need and is what I recommend for simple cases.
+The solutions above acomplish what most people need and is what I recommend for simple cases.

-The main annoyance I have with global marks is how they are persisted between nvim instances.
+One thing I find a bit tricky about global marks is how they are persisted between nvim instances.
 While, global marks are not shared between different running instances of Vim (a good thing), they are persisted to the `.viminfo` (or `.shada` for Neovim) file **when you quit Vim**.
 When you start a new Vim instance, it reads the global marks from this file, which creates the appearance